Hellscap3d/Slynkk/README.md

 ## How to use it?

-To use it, simply run `curl -s https://raw.githubusercontent.com/SlynkkShell/Slynkk/master/installer.sh | bash` and it will install it for you.
+To use it, simply run `sudo curl -s https://raw.githubusercontent.com/SlynkkShell/Slynkk/master/installer.sh | bash` and it will install it for you.
 If you want to install it manually, you can clone the repo and chmod +x the `slynkk` file and run it.
-It is not reccomended to run it as root, but it will work if you do.
+It is not reccomended to run the shell as root, but it will work if you do.

+### Prerequisites

+You need python3 and git installed to use it and recieve updates.
+It will not work without them.
+You should also have curl installed, but it is not required.

 ## How to contribute?